Debbydamsel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that grants permission to only others
+a script setting the mode of a file